adiamahardika/cora-subconscious/readme.md

 # Overview

-This is the backend of the Frontdesk Web Application, the backend is developer using Flask and Python
+This is the backend of the Frontdesk Web Application, the backend is developed using Flask and Python

 ---------------------